Dr. Revital Kastner

 Director of Operations

 If you recognize Sheri, it’s because she has been loyally serving the clients of Park Street Veterinary Clinic since June of 1998!
 Sheri grew up in North Reading and earned a Bachelor in Animal Science at UMass Amherst.
 In addition to her dedication to your pets at the clinic, she also frequently pet sits for dogs at her home so you will probably find another dog (or two) at her home to add to her own menagerie.
 On her days off, Sheri can often be found on a ball field watching her son, Dylan, play one of the many sports he is involved in.
-Sheri shares her home with her husband, her son and their dog, Kaya; 2 cats, Mindy and Rudy; and 2 guinea pigs, Tater and Tot.
+Sheri shares her home with her son, their dog, Kaya, and cat, Mindy.

 Director of Client Services, Team Supervisor